perseids-project/perseids_docs/INSTALL.md

 # Update the tools.yml

-Edit the tools.yml, replacing instances of localhost with base route to the deployed sosol environment.
+For dev environment: if not on localhost, edit the tools.yml, replacing instances of localhost with base route to the deployed sosol environment.

 # TODO: Configure shibboleth